D2 Promise Scholarship Program

 Comprehensive coaching

-Students get guidance navigating college and career paths through PPSC’s dedicated Promise coaches
+Students get guidance navigating college and career paths through PPSC’s dedicated Promise coaches.
+Since 2020, D2 Promise students have retained at a rate 20 percentage points higher than PPSC’s overall student population.

 Community investment